Queeno11/Data-Portal-Brief-Generator/README.md

 The 'Data_Raw' directory contains the downloaded data required to run all the code.
 Please note that without this data, the code will not be executable.

-Codes for creating WB HCP Data Portal and WB HCP Briefs.
-Most data is directly downloaded from relevant International organizations' portals, except from UNICEF that is accesed via API.
-Data_Raw contains dowloaded data requiered to run everything, without it, you wont be able to run the code.

 ## Getting Started

 ### Dependencies